Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

 MARKET SUMMARY:

-6 to 7 cents higher; wheat futures are flat to 3 cents higher.
+to 4 cents higher; wheat is 2 cents lower to 2 cents higher.
 The U.S. stock

-market is mixed at midday with the S&P up 4 but well off early day highs.
-The
+market is solidly higher at midday with the S&P 45 points higher.
+The U.S.

-U.S. Dollar Index is 30 points lower.
+Dollar Index is 20 points lower.
 The interest rate products are firmer.
+Energy

-Energy trade is firmer with crude up .20 and natural gas is up .01.
+trade is mostly lower with crude off 3.30 and natural gas up .02.
 Livestock

-trade is mixed as cattle scoring fresh highs yet again.
-Precious metals are
+trade is mixed with live cattle scoring fresh highs.
+Precious metals are firmer

 CORN:

-Corn futures are 3 to 4 cents higher with trade pushing past nearby
+Corn futures are 4 to 5 cents higher at midday with trade again pressing

 SOYBEANS: